 You can reduce the costs of servicing and enjoy more peace of mind at the same time by doing easy maintenance jobs yourself in between services.
 Here are the main points to consider.

 Fluid checking is easy.
 Coolant, windscreen-washer fluid and brake-fluid levels can be visually confirmed against the markers on the side of their translucent reservoirs.

 The only gloops that aren't immediately visible are engine oil, gearbox oil and power steering fluid.
 Gearboxes don't normally consume oil, so you can leave the garage to sort this within the normal servicing schedule.

-Ask a friend to check your car's lights from the outside.
+Ask a friend to check your lights from the outside.
 Get them to look at the front as well as the back when you're testing the brakes, because bad earths or damp s can cause weird things to happen to the lights when you press the brake pedal while the indicators or side lights are switched on.

 Got a motoring question?
 Our experts are standing by to help, just tweet us your question using

-For all the latest reviews, advice and new car deals, sign up to the Lombardyexperience? newsletter
+For all the latest reviews, advice and new car deals from Lombardyexperience?, sign up to our weekly newsletter